Future Scenario: A World Devoid of Bees, Four Millennia into the Future, 2022

 Scenario’s

-I took all my understanding of what was happening in terms of why bee colonies were declining and how they affect human life and our ecosystem to then flipped the question to see how our planet will adapt to this.
-I used the futures wheel slightly different from how it’s normally used and created a wheel to understand how plants will be forced to adapt to ensure pollination, in the absence of bee pollinators and other agents.
+I took all my understanding of what was happening in terms of why bee colonies were declining and how they affect human life and our ecosystem and then flipped the question to see how our planet will adapt to this.
+I used the futures wheel slightly different to how it’s normally used and created a wheel to understand how plants will be forced to adapt to ensure pollination, in the absence of bee pollinators and other agents.

 I approached this with a sense of optimism, trying to stay on the very thin line of making sure bees aren’t being portrayed as something we have at our disposal and can survive without.